Prath06/benchmarks/README.md

     textColor: '#6E6E6E'
 ```
 * `timeout`: Limit the execution time for the benchmarks.
 This can be an easy way to keep a benchmark from eating up all the execution time.
-* `database`: The location of the databse.
+* `database`: The location of the database.
 If there is no database at the specified location, the script creates a new database.
 * `keepReports`: Limit the report pages.
 This can be an easy way to keep a benchmark from eating up all your space.
 * `topChartColor`: The background color of the top chart.
 * `chartColor`: The background color of the charts.